-As a Mac user and programmer in general I have been dabbling with Xcode a few times in the past.
+As a Mac user and programmer I have been dabbling with Xcode a few times in the past.
 It was never a primary interest, but a required tool to get started with Objective-C and native Mac GUI development.
-Objective-C was a curiosity for me, as it is syntactically very different from the C family of programming languages that I usually work with.
+Objective-C was a curiosity for me.
+It is syntactically quite different from the C family of programming languages that I usually work with.
 That also was the reason I never felt comfortable programming in Objective-C. With a syntax so different the investment in time to become proficient didn’t compare well to the expected return.

 Then Apple announced Swift, a language with a syntax much closer to C and C++.
 It was open sourced at the end of December 2015, opening the possibility that Swift could turn into a cross-platform programming language; a port for Linux is in the works.
 IBM is bringing Swift to the cloud (as they call it), which means it can be used server side as well.
-Additionally, very much like interpretative languages (e.g., python or lua) Swift can be used in a command-line environment, promising to become a cross-platform scripting language.
+Additionally, just like interpretative languages (e.g., Python or Lua) Swift can be used in a command-line environment, promising to become a cross-platform scripting language.
 All of that, together with the lure of exploring what Apple calls a “protocol-oriented” programming language made it interesting enough for me to take a peek and learn Swift.
 Once again Xcode came along for a ride.
-However, partly due to spending more time with Xcode and partly due to recent advances in what Xcode offers, Xcode turned out to be sophisticated tool that took centerstage in many of my programming activities —unrelated to Swift— over the last few months.
+However, partly due to spending more time with Xcode and partly due to recent advances in what Xcode offers, Xcode turned out to be a sophisticated tool that took center stage in many of my programming activities —unrelated to Swift— over the last few months.

 Not everyone likes to work with an IDE.
-Some see it is as too restrictive, preventing them to put together the right programming environment.
-Programmers are sometimes1 very opinionated and have their personal preferences that they do not want to compromise on.
-If you don’t believe me I would like to refer you to the ongoing editor war, where people fight over whether vi or emacs is the better text editor.
+Some see it is as too restrictive, preventing them from putting together the right programming environment.
+Programmers are sometimes1 opinionated and have their personal preferences that they do not want to compromise on.
+If you don’t believe me, I would like to refer you to the ongoing editor war, where people fight over whether vi or emacs is the better text editor.
 That is quite silly as everyone knows the best text editor is BBEdit.

 The alternative to an IDE is to start with a text editor and turn it into a complete development environment.
 You will need to add a build environment like cmake, gradle or scons, a regular debugger2, a memory debugger a performance profiler and a code coverage tool.
 That is a lot of software to manage separately, all of which you get in one package with Xcode.